 North and South Byzantine Gate in Hierapolis

 An inscribed fragment on the column array indicates that the building was a gymnasium.
-The Gymnasium was the building where the young boys of the Hierapolis city received school education and military arts training.
+The Gymnasium was the building where the young boys of Hierapolis city received school education and military arts training.

 This building, which was destroyed in the earthquake, has reached the present day with all its parts in the form of ruins.
 There is a channel located on the base that carries the sewage water to the sewer system beneath the street.
-There is a bench with holes on it, built for sitting along the inner wall.
+There is a bench with holes in it, built for sitting along the inner wall.
 A clean water channel for sanitary needs was built in front of the channel that carries wastewater.
 This latrine was free and used by the people of the city.

 Hierapolis (Pamukkale) Travertines

 Pamukkale Travertines, located in the ancient city of Hierapolis in Turkey’s Denizli town, is a natural structure that was formed by the pouring of thermal hot water sources from the fault lines formed as a result of geological events in the underground activities.
 Pamukkale travertines, which are completely naturally formed, contain 17 hot water springs that are a source of healing.
-Travertines, which are known not only in our country but all over the world, are heavily visited by tourists.
+Travertines, which are known not only in our country but all over the world, is heavily visited by tourists.

-Since the water from some sources is at the temperature that can burn the body, hotels that provide health services using these spring waters primarily keep the emerging water in cooling pools for some time.
-When it reaches a level that can’t hurt the human body, it is transferred to the natural pools where the tourists and visitors enjoy bathing.
+Since the water from some sources is at a temperature that can burn the body, hotels that provide health services using these spring waters primarily keep the emerging water in cooling pools for some time.
+When it reaches a level that can’t hurt the human body, it is transferred to the natural pools where tourists and visitors enjoy bathing.